 Make sure you have considered what may happen in the event you are unable to make important decisions, and whom you may trust to do so on your behalf.

-Consider who will pay your bills or look after your finances when you are out of the country, and appoint a trusted person to make decisions for you in the event you become unable to.
+Consider who will pay your bills or look after your finances while you are overseas, and appoint a trusted person to make decisions for you in the event you become unable to.

 A will allows you to nominate who will benefit from your estate.
 If you don’t have a will, or it is out of date, it can mean that your property and possessions might not be distributed as you intended.
 A will also provides the opportunity for you to nominate a guardian for your children.
 It is always recommended to have an up-to-date will in place to ensure your wishes are known.